Student Executives, Faculty Advisors, and Mentors

 Hokkaido University of Education, Hakodate.

-Ryota Iio is a second year student at the Department of International and Regional Studies, Hokkaido University of Education, Hakodate Campus.
-Born and raised in Akita Prefecture, he has keen interests in agricultural policy in rural Japan.
-He is also the Director of Table for Two Hakodate (TFT-Hakodate), a global initiative to provide school meals for children in developing countries.
+Ryota Iio is a third year student in the Department of International and Regional Studies of Hokkaido University of Education, Hakodate Campus.
+Born and raised in Akita Prefecture, he has a keen interest in agricultural policies in rural Japan.
+He is also the director of Table for Two Hakodate (TFT-Hakodate), a global initiative to provide school meals for children in developing countries.

-Naori Abe is a first year student at the Department of International and Regional Studies, Hokkaido University of Education, Hakodate campus.
-Born and raised in Hokkaido, she studies International Relations.
+Naori Abe is a second year student in the Department of International and Regional Studies of Hokkaido University of Education, Hakodate campus.
+Born and raised in Hokkaido, she is currently studying International Relations.